VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-08-30-stride-community-toolkit-preview-code-only-feature-basics.md

 - **Character Movement:** Characters or vehicles that need to respond to the environment realistically.
 - **Environmental Interaction:** Objects that react to player actions, such as crates that can be pushed or destroyed.

-{% include _alert.html type:'success' title: "You learnt about the two main approaches to moving entities in Stride: non-physical movement and physics-based movement.
-Each method has its strengths and use cases, depending on the type of game or simulation you're creating." %}
+{% include _alert.html type:'success' title: "You’ve learned about the two main approaches to moving entities in Stride: non-physical movement and physics-based movement.
+Each method offers unique advantages, depending on whether you need simple control or realistic physics-driven interactions in your game or simulation." %}

-## Step 12: Add Motion without Physics - Move the Cube without Colliders! 📦
+## Step 12: Add Motion without Physics - Move the Cube without Colliders 📦

-Let's add a a cube to the scene! 🎉
+Let's add a a cube 📦 to the scene! 🎉

 We'll start with the first option: moving the cube by directly changing its position.
-Update the code to look like this:
+Update the code to look like this or replace the entire file:

 ```csharp
 using Stride.CommunityToolkit.Engine;